Slaveholders Listed on this Page

 Date of Record: July 1800

 Notes: List notes "Property of Robert Coleman."
 Cato was registered by Curtis Grubb at Lancaster in 1780, at age 30.
 Possession of Cato passed from the Grubb family to Coleman along with the iron works.
-Cato was listed as a slave to Coleman in an1800 list of slaves in Lebanon Township, Dauphin County.
+Cato was listed as a slave to Coleman in an 1800 list of slaves in Lebanon Township, Dauphin County.
 In 1807, Cato was listed under "Slaves at Cornwall."

 Source: Tax Lists, Inhabitants and Slaves, 1800, 1807

-- Slave Name: Dick
+- Enslaved Person's Name: Dick

 Sex: Male